-- Trust in Jesus to forgive your sins. - Glorify God who gave Jesus the authority to forgive. - Thank God for forgetting sins that He has forgiven.
+- Trust in Jesus to forgive your sins. - Take off the sin which God forgave you of and put on righteousness. - Glorify God who gave Jesus the authority to forgive. - Rejoice that when you are forgiven God has chosen to never bring up that sin again.